Congratulations on securing your place on the Data Science Graduate Programme.

 An IDE for R (RStudio 2022.02.1+ is strongly preferred, however other IDE are ok, for example Visual Studio Code etc.)

 An IDE for Python (Spyder, Visual Studio Code, PyCharm etc.)

 |Python and R packages or libraries||Ability to install relevant Python and R packages for data science.
 This may require permissions from IT departments|

 |Command line interface||Access to a command line interface, with appropriate permissions for programming tasks.

 |Version control||Access to Git, through a command line interface.

-A data scientist within the organisation to support with problems raised with the above.
+Preferably, in addition, a data scientist within the organisation to support with any issues

 9. Frequently asked questions